 Kids and guests who do not have a smart device can borrow one for use during their journey.
 If your entire party wants to stick together during your voyage, it’s a good idea to align your engagement and answers to questions in the Comms channel to follow the same path.

-On our first voyage, we ended up splitting into two sides as a family — I joined my 5-year-old in supporting the First Order’s efforts while my husband and 8-year-old son lent their help to the Resistance.
+We ended up splitting into two sides as a family — I joined my 5-year-old in supporting the First Order’s efforts while my husband and 8-year-old son lent their help to the Resistance.
 By the second day of the voyage, we began to receive divergent missions and invitations to different meetings.
-We loved separating and getting two experiences during these shorter story moments — and there were plenty of opportunities to reconnect and catch back up throughout the day.
+We loved splitting up and getting two experiences during these shorter story moments — and there were plenty of opportunities to reconnect and catch back up throughout the day.

 Determining the Best Age for Kids to Experience Star Wars: Galactic Starcruiser

-If you’re only planning to experience Star Wars: Galactic Starcruiser once (just wait, chances are you’ll want to return), it’s a good idea to give consideration to the ages of your kids when you go.
-While children are welcome at any age, our youngest was 5 on our first visit and we felt that he was probably on the lower end of an ideal age for kids to get the most out of their experience.
-He’s a massive Star Wars fan so understood the storyline and characters well, and played along as well as our 8-year-old son — with my help reading his Datapad.
-At 6 and 9 for our second voyage, our kids again had the time of their lives.
-But with more reading under his belt, my 6-year-old was better able to manage his Datapad independently, and my 9-year-old enjoyed his independence even more.
+If you’re only planning to experience Star Wars: Galactic Starcruiser once (just wait, we’re already desperate to return), it’s a good idea to give serious consideration to the ages of your kids when you go.
+While children are welcome at any age, our youngest is 5 and we felt that he is probably on the lower end for an optimal age for kids on the Halcyon.
+He’s a massive Star Wars fan so understood the storyline and characters well, and played along as well as our 8-year-old son — with my help reading his datapad.
+A younger child who lacked interest or was unable to follow the storyline would probably need a lot of parental attention that could take away from the family’s overall experience.
+Here’s a look at some of the moments that made the experience so special for our kids.

-Sleep needs are another consideration.
+Sleep needs are another major consideration.
 Families can choose between one of two dinner seatings — 5:30 or 8pm.
 Your time will be the same both nights of your voyage.
 Major activities that drive the story forward take place before and after dinner, with climactic moments running through 10pm.
 There is no childcare available onboard the ship, so you’ll either want to be sure your kids can stay up that late, or you’ll need someone in your party willing to miss out if younger kids need to go to bed.
-We threw bedtimes out the window and let our kids stay up super late both nights — just make sure if you do that you have downtime before and after your voyage to catch up!

 Height is yet another consideration for kids.
 In addition to height requirements on the rides in Star Wars: Galaxy’s Edge (more on that below), one of the best experiences onboard the ship — bridge training — would be tough to do if a child isn’t tall enough to reach the controls.
 See more on ride height requirements in the Galaxy’s Edge section below.